-- Grandfathering: debt instruments concluded before 17 June 2016 shall not fall within the scope of the interest limitation rule to the extent that they have not been amended.
-The amount of exceeding borrowing costs shall be computed as if no amendments have taken place. - Stand-alone entity: stand-alone entities are exempt from the scope of application of the interest deduction limitation rule.
-A standalone entity is defined as a taxpayer that is not part of a consolidated group for financial accounting purposes and had no associated enterprise.
+■ Grandfathering: debt instruments concluded before 17 June 2016 shall not fall within the scope of the interest limitation rule to the extent that they have not been amended.
+The amount of exceeding borrowing costs shall be computed as if no amendments have taken place.

+■ Stand-alone entity: stand-alone entities are exempt from the scope of application of the interest deduction limitation rule.
+A stand-alone entity is defined as a taxpayer that is not part of a consolidated group for financial accounting purposes and had no associated enterprise.
 The legal definition of "associated enterprise" as per art.
-168ter LITL encompasses any entity - and not company in which the taxpayer holds, directly or indirectly, 50% or more of voting, capital or profit interests, or an individual or entity that holds, directly or indirectly, 50% or more of voting, capital or profit interest in the taxpayer.
+168ter LITL encompasses any entity - and not company - in which the taxpayer holds, directly or indirectly, 50% or more of voting, capital or profit interests, or an individual or entity that holds, directly or indirectly, 50% or more of voting, capital or profit interest in the taxpayer.
 In case of hybrid mismatches involving a financial instrument, the threshold of 50% is replaced by a threshold of 25%.
 Furthermore, in the category of associated enterprises are included entities that are part of the same consolidated group for financial accounting purposes as the taxpayer, enterprises in which the taxpayer has significant managerial influence or enterprises that have a significant managerial influence over the taxpayer.
-As a result, a securitisation company held by a trust, a foundation or a stichting should not be considered as a standalone entity under the interest deduction limitation rule.
+As a result, a securitisation company held by a trust, a foundation or a stichting should not be considered as a stand-alone entity under the interest deduction limitation rule.
 As per the Luxembourg law of 20 December 2019 implementing ATAD 2 into Luxembourg domestic law (the ATAD 2 Law), the so called "acting together" concept was introduced in the framework of associated enterprises to circumvent abusive splitting of holding of participations to third parties, into several persons or entities.
 Following this concept, an individual or an entity who acts together with another individual or entity in respect to the voting rights or capital ownership in another entity shall be treated as holding the other's individual or entity's participation.

-Financial undertaking: this is outside the scope of the interest deduction limitation rule, any entity which falls within the definition of a "financial undertaking" (under article 168bis LITL), is included in this definition, inter alia, (i) alternative investment funds in the meaning of the AIFM Directive 2011/61/EU, and (ii) EU securitisation vehicles that fall within the scope of article 2(2) of EU Regulation 2017/2402.
-Although this exemption is welcome, out of the 1,215 existing Luxembourg securitisation vehicles, only a minority would fall within the scope of the aforesaid EU Regulation.
+■ Financial undertaking: this is outside the scope of the interest deduction limitation rule, any entity which falls within the definition of a "financial undertaking" (under article 168bis LITL), is included in this definition, inter alia, (i) alternative investment funds in the meaning of the AIFM Directive 2011/61/EU, and (ii) EU securitisation vehicles that fall within the scope of article 2(2) of EU Regulation 2017/2402.
+Following the reasoned opinion sent to Luxembourg by the European Commission, and the subsequent project of law published in March 2022, EU securitisation vehicles should no longer benefit from this exclusion of scope.
+The legislative process in this respect is still pending.